 H1.
 Hatchery Table

 This table contains information about hatchery facilities.
 It also houses codes used in the HatchRelData and HatchRetData tables.
 "Facility" is defined as an immobile, permanent or semi-permanent fish culture station.
 (Note: Due to overlapping geographic responsibilities, state, federal, and tribal agencies must coordinate to prevent duplicate entries.
 The StreamNet regional database manager must ensure that deleted records are replaced appropriately.)
-(Back to table of contents)
+(Back to table of contents) (Back to table of contents)